moshekaplan/moshekaplan.github.io/content/posts/2023-10-30 - Three Months of Net-SNMP/index.md

 # Setting up a local snmpd instance

 My next approach to look for memory leaks was to run Net-SNMP's utilities and see if any leaks were detected.
+To fully exercise the utilities, I'd need to run my own local instance of snmpd.
-Setting up a local instance on my Ubuntu 23.04 system was as easy as running:
+Setting up a local instance of snmpd on my Ubuntu 23.04 system was as easy as running:

 ```bash
 sudo apt install snmpd